Ever have those days when your jeans won’t zip up and your top feels tight around the middle due to belly bloat?

 ACTION STEP: Watch the sneaky sodium content in packaged and prepared foods!
 This is typically where most people take in too much salt!

-If you must salt your food, try Himalayan salt which flavours your food and contains minerals.
+If you must salt your food, try Himalayan salt which adds flavour to your food and contains minerals.
 Avoid processed table salt.

 Tip #6 - Drink enough water